Mercedes-Benz E-Class (W211): 2006–2009 (Mid-generational refresh)

 The W211 was updated in 2006 for the 2007 model year.
 There was new standard and optional equipment, which enabled the W211 to hold its own against its competitors.
 Sensotronic was dropped due to customer complaints about its software, while Pre-Safe (w/o autonomous braking) was made standard.
 The announced vehicle was unveiled at the 2006 New York International Auto Show.
 In total, 29 model variants were available, with 16 Saloons and 13 Estates.
 New standard equipment included PRE-SAFE active protection, NECK-PRO head restraints, flashing brake lights, tyre pressure monitor.
 The optional Intelligent Light System included bi-xenon headlamps and 5 different lighting functions.
-The bodies were restyled including the front grill, rear view mirror, side mirrors, redesigned headlamps, front spoiler, rear lights, gear knob and steering wheel.
+The bodies were restyled including the front grille, rear view mirror, side mirrors, redesigned headlamps, front spoiler, rear lights, gear knob and steering wheel.

 Coinciding with the minor model update, the largest factory built engine in the E-class range, the E 500 (badged E 550 in some countries), had its engine size increased from 5 litres to 5.5 litres in 2006.